 Like any semi-automatic machine, Rancilio HSD Silvia, targets the home brewing sector, the espresso enthusiasts, that love to tweak their espresso to perfection.
 These people take espresso brewing very serious, and a few stumbles will not scare them.
 If you are one of these people, then this machine is definitely for you.
 You can tweak your espresso to perfection, and get most of that perfect African bean with your Silvia.
 On the other hand, if you like convenience and consistency, and you’d rather have your shot the same every time, then you would like to look at other espresso machines.

 Rancilio Silvia is one of the best semiautomatic espresso machines on the market.
-This machine is built to last, and is not programmed for obsolescence.
+This machine is built to last and is not programmed for obsolescence.
 It is a machine the way they used to be built when we were kids.
-Iron frame, and stainless steel side panels make the Silvia a sturdy device.
+The iron frame and stainless steel side panels make the Silvia a sturdy device.

 The outstanding features of this machine though, are in the brewing components.
 The boiler is a 12 oz chrome plated brass boiler, one of the largest in the market.
 The large volume of the boiler ensures a steaming power, like no other home espresso machine.
 This also results in a very fast recovery time between shots.

 The brew group is also brass, the water tank is large, and it has a great steaming pressure.

 Part of the brewing success with any espresso machine, the portafilter is specially designed to improve crema extraction, and Rancilio has a patent on it.

 The Rancilio HSD Silvia has pod and capsule adaptors available as options.

 This machine has its design flaws, certainly, but overall is a great machine, very reliable, and if you invest a little time and money, you will keep it forever.